author: Matthijs Cornelissen

 Integrality always involves a higher order reality that encompasses, enriches, and combines things from a lower level of reality.
 In mathematics, when one integrates a two-dimensional circle, one arrives at a three-dimensional sphere of which the circle is a section.
 In the realm of technology, a car, for example, is a higher order unity than the parts that it contains.
 It does not only combine independent, pre-existing parts, but it influences the exact form and structure of each part according to the specific place and function that part will have in the whole.
 In other words, to quite an extent, it is the whole that makes the part what it is.
 And so, to appreciate why each part is the way it is, what its special qualities, form and structure are and should be, you need to know the whole to which it belongs.
 And this goes much further than one might realise at the beginning.
 To understand the details of say the steering wheel or the lights you need to understand the human body and human psychology.
 To understand the materials that are used, you need not only understand chemistry and material sciences but also the economy, and so you have to take even politics into account.
-For the lights, you need to understand the weather and the legal structures in the different countries where it will be sold.
+For the lights, you need to understand the weather and the legal structures in the different countries where the car will be sold.
 In fact, to fully understand anything, you need to understand everything.
 And if you tie the whole and the parts together in the right manner, you'll find that understanding the whole enriches and deepens your understanding of the parts.
 What is more, the parts find their fulfilment in the way their unique qualities contribute to the whole of which they are a part.
-In this respect it is the opposite from amalgamation.
+In this respect it is the opposite of amalgamation.
 In amalgamation different things are also put together, but the end product is a more or less homogeneous mass in which the parts lose most if not all of their original qualities and identities.